AlexLenson/Professional-README-Generator/README.md

 - [Video Demonstration](#video-demonstration)

 ## Installation
-no installation instructions
+No installation instructions

 ## Usage
-follow prompts and enter information to generate readme
+Follow prompts and enter information to generate readme

 ## Contributing
-anyone can contribute
+Anyone can contribute

 ## Tests
-no test instructions
+No test instructions

 ## License
 Project is covered under the MIT license